Soay123/SilverSatPersonalDevWork/README.md

               |--------|
   ```

-- Another way to do it would be to put diodes in series to create a voltage divider.
+- Another way to do it would be to put diodes in series.
   1. That will drop the voltage about .6 volts per diode.
 (3 diodes)
-  2. In turn at least a 360 ohm load will be needed.
+  2. In turn at least a 530 ohm load will be needed.
-  3. This is a constant offset
+  3. The diodes provide a constant offset to the actual voltage
 - And finally another way is to use 5v for VDD, 530 Ohm resistor, with a 2/3 gain setting on the ADS1015
 - At the end of this readme I mention a really crazy way to do it too.